litecart/litecart/README.md

 For community written installation instructions see https://www.litecart.net/en/wiki/how_to_install.

+## Documentation

+See our wiki for guides, examples and documentation. [https://www.litecart.net/wiki/](https://www.litecart.net/wiki/)

 ## How To Get Started

-To get your store up and running, see our [step list](https://www.litecart.net/en/wiki/how_to_install) for best practise.
+Get your store up and running, by following our [step list](https://www.litecart.net/en/wiki/get_started) for best practise.

 ## Folder Structure